mdn/content/files/en-us/web/http/headers/permissions-policy/speaker-selection/index.md

 {{HTTPSidebar}} {{SeeCompatTable}}

-The HTTP {{HTTPHeader("Permissions-Policy")}} header `speaker-selection` directive controls whether the current document is allowed to enumerate and select audio output devices (speakers, headphones, etc.).
+The HTTP {{HTTPHeader("Permissions-Policy")}} header `speaker-selection` directive controls whether the current document is allowed to enumerate and select audio output devices (speakers, headphones, and so on).

 Specifically, where a defined policy blocks use of this feature: